kasekun/tidbits/remindme/README.md

 # remindme

-Set up verbal reminders on your machine (macOS or linux) using Text-To-Speech
+Set periodic verbal reminders on your machine (macOS or linux) using Text-To-Speech

 ## Example